Whether you’ve got a small flat or a palatial home it won’t clean itself what’s needed here is the best vacuum cleaner for carpet.

 An adjustable vacuum head height is a common feature of vacuum cleaners and one that is a good idea if you have more than one style of carpet in your home.
 Different carpets may require different vacuum heights, to maintain proper airflow and ensure the best suction.
 Set the height to the vacuum manufacturer’s recommendation for your particular style of carpet.

 Before you begin vacuuming your carpet, walk through the space looking for small objects on the carpet that are too big to be vacuumed up (such as small toy pieces, coins, paper clips, etc.).
 These items should be picked up by hand to avoid the possibility of their getting caught in the vacuum and impairing suction or causing damage to the vacuum.
+Learn more about how to deep clean your carpet.

 Not too fast